SFU-CMPT-201/lecture-notes/09-file-io.md

 * The UNIX I/O model is often referred to as the "everything is a file" model.
 A file is used not only for actual files on stored on disks but also for all I/O devices such as the terminal, the network, etc.
+* This means that even for a device (e.g., a terminal, a keyboard, a network interface card), there is a "file" associated with it, and we can use the same system calls (`open()`, `read()`, `write()`, `close()`, etc.) to interact with it.
+This is the universality of I/O. E.g., getting a key press from a keyboard is getting an input from the file associated with the keyboard.
+Sending data to a network is writing to the file associated with the network.
 * Example: The `/proc` file system
     * It shows system and process information.
     * The kernel dynamically populates the information in the form of files.
 But they are not real